ThePyProgrammer/book-site/content/Try It Yourself!.md

 ## Compton Scattering

 Compton scattering is the scattering of a photon by an electron.
-In other words, when a photon ‘hits’ a electron, they undergo inelastic collision, and the photon transfers some momentum and energy to the electron.
+In other words, when a photon ‘hits’ a electron, they undergo inelastic collision, and the photon transfers some momentum and energy to the electron. (sounds familiar?
+You have seen something similar earlier!)

 Try to draw the Feynman Diagram for this interaction!